 - Tape on your life UNpacked box

 - Box from corn or bamboo floss

 Reuse (keep these and use them again and again):

 - Travel tins

 - Glass tooth powder container

-*For first time use - unscrew razor head from razor handle, place blade between two pieces of razor head, then screw razor head to razor handle.
+For first-time use, unscrew the razor head from razor handle, place the blade between the two pieces of the razor head, and screw the razor head to the razor handle.